MrGrasss/TeleBlitz-BestTelebot/README.md

     - Normal Scraper: This only works when a channel has their member list on public and only requires one client.
       (scrapes almost instantly)

-    - MassDM: The message.txt that is used for this tool is in HTML format, so if you want bold text for example you use
-      <b>#text</b> and for an image you can just add an <a href=#Image link>.</a> to display this image and only add a
-      dot or anything as text else it won't show up :)

-    - MassDM (Copy): This is the same as the mass forwarder except instead of forwarding we copy the given message and send it as a dm.
-There is an option to randomly edit your message on flags, see 'Change message randomly' below.

     - Message Scraper: This function scrapes all messages in the channel and saves the users info of the sender of that message, this way you can also scrape channels that have their member list disabled aslong as chatting is allowed.